arkadiuss/nlp/README.md

 Tasks: https://github.com/apohllo/nlp

-Each directory contains code and description (in README.md) of a solution to one task.
+Each directory contains a code and a description (in README.md) of a solution to one task.